-I am also at a place in my life that I think no matter how many times I have had my heart broken I feel as though when you meet that right person you are willing to let your heart break again because the idea of not giving them that chance to actually hurt you would hurt more than not giving them the chance to."
+I am also at a place in my life that I think no matter how many times I have had my heart broken I feel as though when you meet that right person you are willing to let your heartbreak again because of the idea of not giving them that chance to actually hurt you would hurt more than not giving them the chance to.”

 What is your favorite song about heartbreak?

 1. “P.S.
 I Love You”

 4.”
 My Life Without You”

 What projects are you currently working on, and looking forward to most?

 “I am working on a book, a show pilot, and a candle line.
 I am just excited to talk, relate, and engage with people and help them navigate the bumpy waters of living and loving in the digital age one app at a time.”